Appforge-lab/Vise.css/README.md

   Vise is self-enclosed, it doesn't get affected by previously loaded frameworks on the same HTML document.
 Thus it can be used alongside any other framework (Bootstrap, Foundation, Bulma, etc).

-  Any element enclosed within Vise's opening and closing tags drops any previous alternation and gets Vise's defaults.

-  Any Vise class is only usable within Vise's enclosure and affects only it's child elements, leaving outer elements untouched.

 - **Self-reliance**

   Packed with the basic features, Vise is functional out-of-the-box.
 With styled HTML elements, helper classes and a smart grid system, Vise is a complete framework that can build simple and complex web contents.

 - **Minimalism**

   Vise is meant to be minimal while offering necessary facilities to build a consistent user experience.
-With around 30kb of size, Vise is one of the most lightweight frameworks.
-Based on a simple naming convention and a powerful grid system, it forms a reliable starting point for your project.

 ## Examples